-With regard to AD measures on Japanese ball bearings and parts for which the application of zeroing was in dispute, Japanese bearing industry challenged the consistency of the ruling in the sunset review to extend AD duties for five years (from May 2006 to April 2011) under US domestic laws in a US court.
-The Japanese bearing industry won the case in the court of first instance (the US Court of International Trade) in April 2011, and the AD duty orders were temporarily cancelled in July of the same year.
+With regard to AD measures on Japanese ball bearings and parts for which the application of zeroing was in dispute, Japanese bearing industry challenged the consistency of the ruling in the sunset review to extend AD duties for five years (from September 2006 to September 2011) under US domestic laws in a US court.
+The Japanese bearing industry won the case in the court of first instance (the US Court of International Trade) in May 2011, and the AD duty orders were temporarily cancelled in July of the same year.
 Recalculation of the deposit AD duty rates did not immediately take place after the memorandum was concluded.
 However, the ruling of the first instance court was reversed and Japanese industry lost the case in the court of second instance (the US Court of Appeals for the Federal Circuit) in May 2013, which ruled that the decision to extend AD duties was valid.
-The Department of Commerce then reinstated AD duty orders in December of the same year and gave notice that imposition of AD duties and review procedures would be resumed.
-The 21st administrative review (for the period from May 2009 to April 2010; the preliminary determination was made in April 2011)) and the 22nd administrative review (for the period from May 2010 to April 2011) were commenced in January 2014.
-However, since there was no request from domestic industries, the measure to impose AD duties was revoked in March 2014 (the measure was retroactively terminated as of September 15, 2011).
+The Department of Commerce then reinstated AD duty orders in November of the same year and gave notice that imposition of AD duties and review procedures would be resumed (the Japanese industry appealed to the Supreme Court in February 2014, but in June 2014, the Court decided not to accept the case).
+The 21st administrative review (for the period from May 2009 to April 2010; the preliminary determination was made in April 2011) and the 22nd administrative review (for the period from May 2010 to April 2011) were commenced.
+However, since there was no request from domestic industries in the third sunset review that was initiated in January 2014, the measure to impose AD duties was revoked in March 2014 (the measure was retroactively terminated as of September 15, 2011).
+(As shown below, US court proceedings are under way for some administrative reviews.)